alxmrs/website/src/collection.md

 _2024-12-29_

-That's the best advice for creativity I have yet received.
+It's the best advice for creativity I have yet received.

 I was a bit lost when I first heard it, having just quit my job about to go travel for who-knew-how-long.
 I thought I might use my time off to figure out new ways to be creative.
 Before I left, I had a phone call with a close friend of